 The first stream of our research is closest to our original project, in which we have so far produced:

-- A working bibliography of interdisciplinary research into women’s resistance to feminism(s) produced thanks to the work of our intern, Morgane JULIA
+- A working bibliography of research into women’s resistance to feminism(s) in English and French produced by Marc CALVINI-LEFEBVRE, with the assistance of our intern, Morgane JULIA

 - A special issue on Virginia Woolf’s resistance to feminism edited by Nicolas BOILEAU

 - An article published by Claire SORIN in the French scientific journal Revue d’Histoire discussing whether antifeminism among women in the US should be seen as a symptom of the illiberal tradition in the USA.

 In the months to come, we expect to publish:

 - A book on the plurality of disciplinary approaches to women’s resistance to feminism(s), directed by Marc CALVINI-LEFEBVRE

 - A journal special issue on women’s resistance to feminism(s) in the USA, directed by Claire SORIN.